rafaelholland/rafaelholland/README.md

 Hi there!
 I'm Rafael a passionate dev from Brazil, I'm student at BandTec Digital School! <br>
-I'm currently learning Java for back-end, and React for front-end.
+I'm currently learning Python and Java for back-end, and React for front-end.

 You can reach me on linkedin: